Gil Kirkpatrick

 While this functionality made life easier for users (and admins), it also presented an obvious risk.
 If a server with unconstrained delegation enabled was under the control of threat actors, they could abuse this trust to gain widespread access throughout the environment.
 Microsoft sought to mitigate this risk by introducing constrained delegation in Windows Server 2003, which allowed domain administrators to restrict what services a particular server could access.

 With the release of Windows Server 2012, Microsoft gave service administrators the power to decide whether front-end services could access back-end resources.
-Before this change, only domain administrators could control delegation, leaving service administrators with no easy way to know what front-end services could access the resource they owned and, therefore, what potential attack paths might be open.
-Known as resource-based constrained delegation (RBCD), this approach to delegation is the hardest to abuse.
+Before this change, only a domain administrator could control delegation privileges, leaving service administrators with no easy way to know what front-end services could access the resource they owned and, therefore, what potential attack paths might be open.
+Known as resource based constrained delegation (RBCD), this approach to Active Directory delegation is the hardest to abuse.

 By comparison, unconstrained delegation is the least secure.
 If attackers can abuse an unsecure Kerberos delegation, they can mask all manner of malicious activity by mimicking a legitimate user.
-A threat actor with access to a web server with this configuration could steal the user’s Ticket Granting Ticket (TGT), which is stored in the server’s memory, and use it to impersonate that user and leverage their access privileges.
-This reality makes unconstrained delegation an ideal mechanism for moving laterally throughout the environment.
+A threat actor with access to a web server with this configuration could steal the user’s Ticket Granting Ticket (TGT), which is stored in the server’s memory, and use it to impersonate that user and leverage their access privileges or improve access through privilege escalation.
+This reality makes unconstrained delegation an ideal mechanism for lateral movement throughout the environment.
 A TGT belonging to a domain administrator, for example, could give the attacker access to any service of their choice—or to potentially access a KRBTGT account and launch a Golden Ticket attack.

 An attacker can use the Active Directory PowerShell module cmdlet Get-ADComputer to find computers with this setting enabled and then go to work.
-They can use Mimikatz, for example, to extract all the tickets in the system’s memory.
+They can use Mimikatz, for example, to extract every service ticket in the system’s memory.
 The negative implications of this are clear.

 Improve AD security by disabling unconstrained delegation